lamalab-org/chem-caption/docs/source/index.rst

 Why should one use this package?

 When is this the right package to use?
 When is something else better?

+Chemcaption is a cheminformatics libary

 Table of Contents